pyIVLS/pyIVLS/README.md

 #### settings for hardware discovery
 # to avoid running the script as superused some rules needs to be created
 # check https://github.com/python-ivi/python-usbtmc for details
+# example of /etc/udev/rules.d for Ubuntu 24.04.1 LTS to run Keithley 2612B
+#begin of /etc/udev/rules.d
+## USBTMC instruments
+#
+## Keithley2612B
+#SUBSYSTEMS=="usb", ACTION=="add", ATTRS{idVendor}=="05e6", ATTRS{idProduct}=="2612", GROUP="usbtmc", MODE="0660"
+#end of of /etc/udev/rules.d
+# In case of using this approach: the group must exist, the user running the script should be member of the group.
+# Example for creating the group and adding the user
+##sudo groupadd usbtmc
+##sudo usermod -a -G usbtmc ivls

 #### plugin conventions
 # 1. Every plugin  consists of a couple of files.
-#	pyIVLS_name.py - a child of the plugin class, implementation of the pluggy interface
+#	pyIVLS_name.py - implementation of the pluggy interface
 #	nameGUI.py - a GUI widget for setting and controlling the core.
 Together with core implementation may be reused in another GUI software
 #	name.py - core implementation.
 May be reused without GUI
 # 2. The plugins should be registered in pyIVLS_container
 #	if a plugin should be loaded, it is done in pyIVLS_container:_register.
 This creates an instance of pyIVLS_*.py class
 #	pyIVLS_*.py in its initialization creates an instance of *GUI.py
-#	*GUI.py in its initialization craeatis an instanse of the core class and loads GUI
+#	*GUI.py in its initialization creates an instanse of the core class and loads GUI

+#### logging and error messaging
+# Logs messages and info messages for user should be sent only by the plugin that directly interracts with the user, i.e.
+# in case of sweep only sweep plugin should save to the log and show messages to the user.
+All other plugins communicate to the sweep plugin, e.g. with returned status of the functions.
+# This is necessary to avoid multiple messaging

 #### execution flow
 #1.
 When pyIVLS.py is run it creates an instance of the pyIVLS_container.py (handles all the plugins) and the main window